What we do

 Key Take aways

-- Groupage can cut costs on small shipments by consolidating cargo, rather than paying for half-empty containers.
+- Groupage cuts cost on small shipments by consolidating cargo, instead of paying for half-empty containers.

 LCL (Less than Container Load) deconsolidation is the process of breaking down a consolidated container filled with multiple, smaller shipments from different shippers into individual, separated shipments upon arrival at a destination.
 This crucial step in the supply chain usually takes place at a Container Freight Station (CFS), allowing goods to be cleared through customs, sorted, and dispatched to their respective owners.